Knitter/codices/README.md

 # Credits

-Codices uses a modified version of the Bootflat-Admin template, that is also based in Bootflat.
+To create the layout and general look I started with a modified version of the Bootflat-Admin template, that is also based in Bootflat.
 These projects where the base of the admin/backend user interface and can be found at [https://github.com/silverbux/bootflat-admin](https://github.com/silverbux/bootflat-admin) and [http://bootflat.github.io](http://bootflat.github.io).